devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 #### VPC peering

 - VPC peering is a way to link multiple Amazon VPCs together and allows direct communications between two isolated Amazon VPCs using their private IP addresses.
+- Adds entries in the route tables of each subnet with the destination of the other CIDR range and the peering connection VPX as target.
 - VPC peers can span AWS accounts and also Regions (inter-region vpc peering).
 - A VPC peering connection is highly available.
 - This design is not scalable.
 As your environment grows and more Amazon VPCs are added, you will need to consider other options for connecting VPCs.
 VPC peering is a one-to-one connection, no more.
 You have a VPC peering connection between VPC A and VPC B, and between VPC A and VPC C. There is no VPC peering connection between VPC B and VPC C.